 Last week we ventured to the Spanish island of Mallorca for a little family vacay to enjoy the last of the European summer sun.
 Mallorca is not a destination I would have ever thought to have visited whilst living in Australia.
 Although I do vaguely recall it being a far away exotic paradise based on the reality TV show, Airline, showcasing the daily happenings of EasyJet passengers, and crew in the late 90s.
 Keep reading to discover how our family travel to Mallorca panned out.

-We booked the trip last minute as a result of having to cancel our trip to the Amalfi Coast in August due to bae’s work commitments.
-I had no idea what to expect of Mallorca and also had no idea where to stay.
+We booked the last minute family travel to Mallorca and I had no idea what to expect.
+I also had no idea where to stay.
 There are so many little towns and accommodation options spotted all over the island, and whilst I trawled TripAdvisor for hours trying to make a decision, it was really difficult to pinpoint where would make the best holiday spot for us.
 Unfortunately on this occasion I royally screwed it up, despite investing in DK Eyewitness Top 10 Mallorca book, aka the bible.
 The area of town we stayed was filled with groups of party goers of all ages, downing their San Miguels and stumbling from one party venue to the next.
 There was no trace of class or culture here but hey, at least the drinks were cheap 🙂

 The next travel diary at Wander & Luxe is from our adventures in Barcelona – click here to read now.